cross-solutions/install-flutter-sdk/src/README.md

-This task installs the Flutter SDK in the build machine.
+This task installs the Flutter SDK and adds it to your `PATH` variable.

+It will also add the Dart SDK and Pub Cache directory.

-You can use `flutter` commands in the succeeding tasks via command line.
+You can use `flutter`, `dart`, and `pub` commands in the succeeding tasks via command line.